alexraevn/PHYS5394-alejandro/README.md

 * **final2** -4/22/2021
   - crcbpso_griewank.m - Function to get fitness value using Griewank function.
   - test_crcbpso_griewank.m - Feeds crcbpso_griewank as a handle to crcbpso.
-Computes the best PSO fitness values of many iterations.
+Computes the best PSO fitness values for multiple iterations, particles, and steps.
-  - [not graded] plot_benchmark - Benchmark function testbed which produces surface plots.
+    - [tests] Datafiles from tests and a benchmark function testbed which produces surface plots.
+    - [report] Pdf of report and latex files.

 Contact alejandro.reyes01@utrgv.edu